phildenhoff/denhoff.ca/src/pages/about.md

 title: About Phil
 ---

-Phil is a fullstack software developer, interested in improving developer and user experience alike.
+Phil is a fullstack software developer interested in improving developer and user experience alike.

 # experience

 As a software developer, I tend to play a supporting role in writing library functions, doing refactors, creating reusable components, and designing feature architectures.
-I always work with my team to create software that is maintainable, understandable, and feature-complete, while balancing time-to-market.
+I work with my team to create software that is maintainable, understandable, and feature-complete, while balancing our time-to-market.
 Software has no value until it's in our users hands.

 I'm generally tool-agnostic.
 I don't particularly care what tool we use — Javascript or Rust, Netlify or virtual machines deployed on-prem — so long as the tool satisfies the job.